RobCoutel/NapSAT/README.md

 It also allows the user to check the behavior of the solver with a configurable level of detail.
 This can be useful for debugging large formulas.

 Furthermore, the interactive mode if the solver allows the user to interact with the solver during runtime.
-Chosing specific decisions or learning clauses can be done interactively.
+Choosing specific decisions or learning clauses can be done interactively.
 For bug reproduction, this functionality can be accompanied by a command file that will be executed by the solver.

-For example, the follwing command shows the behavior of the solver in lazy strong chronological backtracking mode on a specific test case:
+For example, the following command shows the behavior of the solver in lazy strong chronological backtracking mode on a specific test case:
 One can set the navigation level to show more details. use the command `set level 10` to show all details.

 ```bash